cucumber/docs/README.md

 and the plan is to move it to [https://docs.cucumber.io](https://docs.cucumber.io) once it is good enough to replace the existing documentation.

-Please make ALL contributions to the documentation in this repo.
+Please make ALL contributions to the documentation in [docs.cucumber.io](https://github.com/cucumber/docs.cucumber.io).

 ## Current status
 We are working to add and update all of the old documentation (see below) to this repo.